I Want To...

 - Associate Professor of Pathology

-- MD, University of Texas Southwestern Medical School (1992)
+- MD, University of Texas Southwestern Medical Center at Dallas (1992)

 - Brigham and Women's Hospital / Anatomic and Clinical Pathology (1998)